 Bath Color Obstacle Rush

-The run itself was, well, not quite what I expected but then again I don’t know what I was expecting in the first place if that makes sense?
-Before you began you were taken through a dance orientated warmup which I did my best at following but I’m not the best coordinated person in the world when it comes to dancing.
-Still it got most of the runners in the mood for the run ahead and was quite fun to do.
+The run itself was, well, not quite what I expected.
+Though I don’t know what I was expecting in the first place if that makes sense?
+Before you began you were taken through a dance orientated warm up.
+I did my best at following but I’m not the best-coordinated person in the world when it comes to dancing.
+Still, it got most of the runners in the mood for the run ahead and was quite fun to do.

 Overall the event was fun if not quite obstacle orientated as I thought it might be.
 I’d certainly do one again but perhaps go slightly better prepped for sorting myself after I’ve finished.